AISHGITHUB123/taskthree/README.md

 let's say here obj is dict - {"a":{"b":{"c":"3"}}}
 key is the form of a/b/c
-to get the value we must have keys in the form of list to iterate in the loop so we used a splic function here to split at / now we will pass that key to this loop if we give a/b it must return {"c":3}
+to get the value we must have keys in the form of list to iterate in the loop so we used a split function here to split at / now we will pass that key to this loop if we give a/b it must return {"c":3}
 if we give a/b/c it must return 3